 Building Automation is a comprehensive infrastructure that allows for centralized control of a building’s HVAC, lighting, security, and other systems.
 Building Automation is controlled by either a Building Management System (BMS) or Building Automation System (BAS) – a central digital or mobile hub.
 These systems are compatible with IoT solutions, as well, and are capable of monitoring and controlling important factors such as temperature, humidity, electricity, water pressure, and so on.

-The benefits of Building Automation include increased energy efficiency, reduced operating costs, and improved occupant comfort as a result of a centralized network and carefully-aligned controls.
+The benefits of Building Automation include increased energy efficiency, reduced operating costs, and improved occupant comfort.
+Utilizing smart building technologies creates a better, more pleasant place to work, quickly translating to improved productivity.
 A Building Automation System could, for example, be programmed to turn up the air conditioning and increase ventilation in a specific conference room when it registers that someone has turned on the conference room’s lights.
 It even works in conjunction with AI and IoT technologies, “learning,” for instance, that this conference room is used from 10:00 -11:00 a.m. every Tuesday and then adjusting its climate settings several minutes in advance.

 Drones aren’t just valuable for taking aerial photographs or delivering packages: They can also be used inside a building or retail space to provide intelligent support, taking over many routine or time-consuming tasks and freeing up employees to focus on more important things.
 Defined as an “unmanned aerial vehicle,” drones are operated remotely and may also employ AI to operate autonomously.